Parallel (operator)

 The parallel operator $\|$ (pronounced "parallel", following the parallel lines notation from geometry; also known as reduced sum, parallel sum or parallel addition) is a binary operation which is used as a shorthand in electrical engineering, but is also used in kinetics, fluid mechanics and financial mathematics.
 The name parallel comes from the use of the operator computing the combined resistance of resistors in parallel.

 Overview

+A nomogram used to calculate parallel electrical resistance.

 The parallel operator represents the reciprocal value of a sum of reciprocal values (sometimes also referred to as the "reciprocal formula" or "harmonic sum") and is defined by: